Back to Stories & News

 Histiocytic sarcoma can take many forms, and symptoms and prognosis vary greatly depending on the subtype.
 The three recognized subtypes are:

-• The most aggressive subtype is hemophagocytic, characterized by cancerous histiocytes destroying blood cells.
-No effective treatments exist, and dogs with this form of HS only live one to two months (on average) after diagnosis.
+3. The most aggressive subtype is hemophagocytic, characterized by cancerous histiocytes destroying blood cells.
+No effective treatments exist, and dogs with this form of histiocytic sarcoma only live one to two months (on average) after diagnosis.

-Sadly, most dogs are euthanized shortly after diagnosis because of the awful prognosis.
+Sadly, most dogs are euthanized shortly after diagnosis because of the poor prognosis.

 Resources